codinglabsong/twitter-emoji-reaction-coach-lora-end2end/README.md

 | Top‑3 accuracy | *0.6504* |
 | Loss | *1.9516* |

-These results should be comparable to community benchmarks (see the [TweetEval leaderboard](https://github.com/cardiffnlp/tweeteval)).
+These results on the test set should be comparable to community benchmarks (see the [TweetEval leaderboard](https://github.com/cardiffnlp/tweeteval)).

 You can access this checkpoint model on [Hugging Face Hub](https://huggingface.co/codinglabsong/roberta-base-with-tweet-eval-emoji).